-A. Each school may enter online in the school center your school for the bass fishing tournament.
+A. Each school may enter online in the Schools Center your school for the bass fishing tournament.
 Entries must be submitted by February 1st this year to allow for planning of the first Bass Fishing State Tournament.

 Q. How many student(s) can a school enter?

 A. A school may enter one or two boats for the State Bass Fishing Tournament.
-One boat will consist of at least one student and no more than four students listed on that boat roster.
-Only two students in a boat at any one time.
-The boat may go back to the dock and exchange a student for another anytime during the tournament fishing hours.
+Each boat may have one to four students listed on its roster.
+Only two students may be in the boat at any one time.
+The boat may go back to the dock and exchange a student for another any time during tournament fishing hours.

 Q. Does the school have to provide the boat?